 Events

-The API server will send JSON messages over the TCP connection, which you can look for and process for your own app.
+The API server will send JSON formatted messages over the TCP connection, which you can read and process for your own project.
 Below is a list of the events that are sent to any active TCP connection.

 Shot Result